Coronavirus tax reliefs for individuals

 State tax returns

-Most U.S. states and local governments have provided some forms of tax relief due to the Coronavirus pandemic.
+Most U.S. states and local governments have provided some forms of tax relieves due to the Coronavirus pandemic.
 For example, Ohio has extended the deadline to file and to pay income tax as well as to pay the first and second quarter of 2020 estimated taxes to July 15, 2020.
 Check with your state tax agencies here for more details.

 Recovery Rebate Credit